guylissak/object_detection_transfer_learning/README.md

 The model was trained on a GPU.

 ## Stack:
-PyTorch, Python, google collab, transfer learning, efficentNetB0 model
+PyTorch, Python, Jupyter notebook, transfer learning, efficentNetB0 model